Sam-3l/Roomify/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Documentation update

 ## Checklist
-- [ ] My code follows the code style of this project.
+- [ ] My code follows the project’s style guidelines.
 - [ ] I have performed a self-review of my code.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added tests to cover my changes.
-- [ ] New and existing unit tests pass locally with my changes.
+- [ ] All new and existing tests pass locally.
-- [ ] I have updated the documentation accordingly.
+- [ ] I have updated relevant documentation.

 ## Additional Notes
-Add any additional information or context here.
+Include any extra information, performance considerations, or design choices that might help the reviewer understand your changes.